Knowing how to store meat without a refrigerator can do more than save you from losing food if the power goes out.

 It is possible to can both raw and cooked meat.
 With cooked meat, you’ll can it in a bath of its own broth, so your product will likely be something akin to stew meat.

-Storing in Lard
+Storing or Preserving Meat in Lard

 Storing meat in lard is another way of creating a physical barrier against the invasion of bacteria.
 For this technique you’ll want to layer the meat in a jar or a crock with melted lard.